-(A random tidbit: the most amazing tattoo i’ve ever seen was an octopus on the top of a girls foot, its always stuck with me :)posted almost 4 years ago
+(A random tidbit: the most amazing tattoo i’ve ever seen was an octopus on the top of a girls foot, its always stuck with me :)posted over 5 years ago

 The archer sounds cool.
-Ultimately I think even cliche ones are really pretty when the person takes the time to design them themselves and has a story with them…I love tattoos that have meaning.posted almost 4 years ago
+Ultimately I think even cliche ones are really pretty when the person takes the time to design them themselves and has a story with them…I love tattoos that have meaning.posted over 5 years ago